petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/mulesoft/designing-mule-flows.md

 ## Create Records Operation

 This operation exposes all endpoints handled by the HTTP POST method for the chosen OpenAPI 3.0 document.
-The SwaggerHub UI shows all available path parameters, request body structures, and possible responses.
+The API Explorer shows all available path parameters and request body structures.

 ![The products endpoint creates a new product using HTTP POST.](./designing-mule-flows/images/01.png)